stkbailey/data-replication-on-kubernetes/README.md

 [Argo](https://argoproj.github.io/) is the "Kubernetes-Native Workflow Engine"

 Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
-Argo Workflows is implemented as a Kubernetes CRD
+It is an alternative to other orchestration tools, such as Airflow or Prefect, and the key differentiator is that it is container-based.
+This Data Council talk provides a nice comparison with Airflow specifically:  [Kubernetes-Native Workflow Orchestration with Argo](https://www.datacouncil.ai/talks/kubernetes-native-workflow-orchestration-with-argo)

-This tutorial talks specifically about Argo Workflows.
-A good example of this in action is Kai __ talk at Data Council 2019:  [Kubernetes-Native Workflow Orchestration with Argo](https://www.datacouncil.ai/talks/kubernetes-native-workflow-orchestration-with-argo)
+Now that we have a motivation for using Singer and Argo together, let's get to work!

 ## Tutorial